Mugstar

 Mugstar are an English rock band, influenced by kraut/psych/space/noise rock such as Oneida, Sonic Youth, Neu! and Hawkwind.
 Since 2003 they have issued several full-length albums, a split release with Mudhoney and two live albums performing on stage together with Damo Suzuki.
 Mugstar recorded one of the last-ever Peel Sessions with the late John Peel on 5 May 2004.

-Record labels: Rock Action, Important Records (U.S.A.), Cardinal Fuzz, Weird Beard, Agitated, Evil Hoodoo, Rocket Recordings, Trensmat, God Unknown, Chunklet Industries (U.S.A.), Hands In The Dark / All Time Low, Lancashire & Somerset, critical MASS...
+Record labels: Rock Action, Important Records (U.S.A.), Cardinal Fuzz, Weird Beard, Agitated, Evil Hoodoo, Rocket Recordings, Trensmat, God Unknown, Chunklet Industries (U.S.A.), Hands In The Dark / All Time Low, Lancashire & Somerset, kool tone, critical MASS...

 History

 Mugstar formed in Liverpool, England.
 Their first single, "Spotlight Over Memphis", drew attention from John Peel, who played the 7-inch on his radio show.
 It was after the next 7-inch, "Flavin' HotRod", that Peel offered the band a Peel Session.
 A split 7-inch with Hunting Lodge followed.
 A mini-album on Kabukikore Records, "Dark Matter", came next, closely followed by a session for BBC Radio One's Huw Stephens.
 In January 2006 the band released "My Baby Skull Has Not Yet Flowered".

 The band's self-titled debut album was released on CD at the end of 2006 on Sea Records, and on Critical MASS Records as a limited run of heavy weight vinyl in 2007.
 Mugstar then started a productive relationship with Ireland-based Trensmat Records with a run of limited 7-inch singles.
 One of these releases was a split 7-inch with Seattle's Mudhoney, with both bands doing covers of Hawkwind songs.
 During this time Red Panda and Mugstar featured on a one-sided 10-inch single, each performing half of "Tam Lin", a song made famous by Fairport Convention.

 Mugstar signed to Important Records, who then released "...Sun, Broken..."
 CD in March 2010 and their third album, "Lime", was released also on CD in November 2010.
 For Record Store Day 2011 Mugstar contributed a cover of "I Got the Six" by ZZ Top for "I'm So Agitated", a 12-inch also featuring Carlton Melton, The Heads and Kool Aid, on Agitated Records.
 The "Lime" album got its vinyl release through Agitated Records in September 2011.
-These were followed by a split album on Rocket Recordings with New York's Oneida - called "Collisions 2" - and a 40 minute remix of "Serra" (from "Lime") by Loop's Robert Hampson.
+These were followed by a split album on Rocket Recordings with New York's Oneida - called "Collisions 2" - and a 40-minute remix of "Serra" (from "Lime") by Loop's Robert Hampson.